skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Kids]

 ##Current Biography Illustrated from EBSCOhost
-Magazine-length biographical profiles of celebrities, politicians, entertainers, scientists, and other notable figures and newsmakers from the 1940s to the present.
+Magazine-length biographical profiles of celebrities, politicians, entertainers, scientists, and other newsmakers from the 1940s to the present.

 ##Early World of Learning from World Book Online
-Narrated stories, games, and leveled reading practice for preschool and elementary school students.
+Narrated stories, games, and reading practice for preschool and elementary school students.
 Includes a basic encyclopedia for the youngest learners.
 [Kids]

 ##ERIC from OCLC FirstSearch
-Index to journal articles, resources and research in the field of education.
+Index to journal articles, resources and research in the education field.
 [Articles]

 ##eSequels